mohsen-partisan/speaker-identification-with-siamese-network/README.md

 # speaker-identification-with-siamese-network

 Speaker Identification uing voie of users.
 In this project I used siamese neural network to identify users.
-I have trained a model in kera
+I have trained a model in keras

-for identify peer run: tet_modelpy
+for identify speakers run: test_model.py

-it return id of peer tht ued for tet
+it returns id of speaker that used for test